captdam/Maze-Router-Lee-Algorithm/README.md

 For each net, there is one source and one sink.
 The router will scan the entire map and find the x-y positions for both net source and sink according to the net ID paramter.

-### Step 2 - Waveing
+### Step 2 - Propagating

-Starting from the net source, the router begins to propagate wave.
-All unmarked (free) map slots near (connected by edge, but not corner) the source will be marked “wave 1”, all unmarked map slots near “wave 1” will be marked as “wave 2”, and so on.
+Starting from the net source, the router begins to propagate.
+All unmarked (free) map tiles near (connected by edge, but not corner) the source will be marked "propagate 1”, all unmarked map slots near “propagate 1” will be marked as “propagate 2”, and so on.
 The process will continue until the net sink is reached, or no more map slots can be marked.
 ```
 run = 0;
-markedSlots = [source];
+markedTiles = [source];
 repeat {
 	run++;
-	markedSlots = markedSlots.neighbor;
+	markedTiles = markedTiles.neighbor;
-	foreach (markedSlots)
+	foreach (markedTiles)
-		markOnMap(markedSlots.elements,run);
+		markOnMap(markedTiles.elements,run);
-} until( markedSlots.count == 0 || markedSlots.includes(sink) );
+} until( markedTiles.count == 0 || markedTiles.includes(sink) );
 ```

-This method requires query, or flex-length array to story marked slots in each run.
+This method requires query, or flex-length array to story marked tiles in each run.
 It is easy to implement in high-level language such as JavaScript, Java or Python; however, in C, there is no such flex data structure.
 There are few solutions:
 - Using fixed-length very big array.
 This solution consumes a lot of memory.
 The term “very big” may not be big enough.
 - Using linked list.
 Hard to program, easy to have memory leak.

-Therefore, instead of finding neighbor of marked slots (by using marked slots position), the program finds slots that are neighbor of marked slots (by fully scan the map).
+Therefore, instead of finding neighbor of marked tiles (by using marked tiles position), the program finds tiles that are neighbor of marked tiles (by fully scan the map).
 ```
 repeat {
 	markCount = 0;
-	foreach(mapSlots) {
+	foreach(mapTiles) {
-		if (mapSlots.element is source.neighbor) {
+		if (mapTiles.element is source.neighbor) {
-			markOnMap(mapSlots.element,1);
+			markOnMap(mapTiles.element,1);
 			markCount++;
 		}
-		else if (mapSlots.element is markedSlots.element.neighbor) {
+		else if (mapTiles.element is markedTiles.element.neighbor) {
-			markOnMap(mapSlots.element, markedSlots.element.value + 1);
+			markOnMap(mapTiles.element, markedTiles.element.value + 1);
 			markCount++;
 		}
 	}
 } until (markCount == 0 || sink.is_marked);
 ```

-The second method requires to scan the entire map in each run, but the first method only access those slots modified by last run and their neighbor.
-In another word, the first method accesses less slots than the second method in each run.
-Especially in the first run, the first method only access 4 slots (neighbor of source), but the second method accesses all slots in the map.
+The second method requires to scan the entire map in each run, but the first method (the queue/linked list method) only access those tiles modified by last run and their neighbor.
+In another word, the first method accesses less tiles than the second method in each run.
+Especially in the first run, the first method only access 4 tiles (neighbor of source), but the second method accesses all tiles in the map.

-However, when the map is crowd, the slots accessed by first method will be just slightly less than the second method.
+However, when the map is crowd, the tiles accessed by first method will be just slightly less than the second method.
 In fact, flex-length array (such as linked list and hash map) has overhead.
-Assume the program is using linked list to implement the query.
+Assume the program is using linked list to implement the queue.
 When reading the array, the CPU needs to read the ```next``` pointer, then go to fetch the value by pointer.
 After each run, the program needs to walk through the linked list to destroy (release memory of) the array.
 Furthermore, linked list is usually saved in HEAP across different memory sectors, which means higher cache miss rate.
-For the second method, the CPU reads the value and increases the pointer by one (in fact, some CPU can increase pointer and read value in one cycle).
-The map is saved in HEAP but in same sector, which means higher cache hit rate.
+For the second method, the CPU only need to perform a read and a pointer register increase operation.
+(In fact, some CPUs can increase pointer and read value in one cycle, e.g. ```LD Rd, Z+``` in AVR).
+The map is saved in HEAP but all in one continuous space, which means higher cache hit rate.

 ### Step 3 - Tracing Back

-After the wave reaches the net sink, the program begins to trace back from the sink to the source to establish the route.
+After the propagate reaches the net sink, the program begins to trace back from the sink to the source to establish the route.
 When doing this, there may be multiple possible shortest routes, all of them has the same length.
 In this case, the program uses a random number to determine which path to use.
 Refer to the ``` Implementation --> Data Structure --> Map-object Neighbor Wrap Method``` section.

 ## Main Program (Back-end Router)